department-of-veterans-affairs/developer-portal-backend/README.md

 - `npm run watch`: compile code and restart the server when any files are changed
 - `npm test`: run tests
 - `npm run test:watch`: rerun tests when any files are changed

+### Docker
+- `docker-compose up`: brings up the containers to run the application
+- `docker-compose run app jest` runs the test suite